-1) If they have committed an inappropriate act or there is substantial reason to believe that they are likely to commit an inappropriate act.

-2) If their application documents contain false statements.

-3) If they do not inform the Embassy or Consulate of Japan of any changes in the information contained in the application documents after submission in a timely manner.

-4) If it is determined that their criminal history renders them unsuitable for participation on the Programme (e.g., DUI (driving under the influence of alcohol and/or drugs), drug or sex crimes, crimes against children, etc.) (inclusive of crimes committed after submission of the application form).

-5) If the Reply Form, Certificate of Health, or other required forms are not submitted by the designated deadlines.

-6) If those who possess multiple nationalities with Japan do not submit the application to renounce Japanese nationality before the Reply Form submission deadline (This excludes alternates.
-However, in the case that an alternate becomes a successful candidate/Participant, they will be required to submit the application to renounce Japanese nationality as soon as possible).

-7) If it becomes clear at a later date that they do not meet the eligibility criteria due to some reason attributable to themselves.8) If they do not board the designated flight(s) with the exception of cases due to truly unavoidable circumstances, such as on humanitarian grounds.
+- 1) If they have committed an inappropriate act or there is substantial reason to believe that they are likely to commit an inappropriate act. - 2) If their application documents contain false statements. - 3) If they do not inform the Embassy of Japan of any changes in the information contained in the application documents after submission in a timely manner. - 4) If it is determined that their criminal history renders them unsuitable for participation on the Programme (e.g., DUI (driving under the influence of alcohol and/or drugs), drug or sex crimes, crimes against children, etc.; inclusive of crimes committed after submission of the application form). - 5) If the Reply Form, Certificate of Health, or other required forms are not submitted by the designated deadlines. - 6) If those who possess multiple nationalities with Japan do not submit the application to renounce Japanese nationality before the Reply Form submission deadline (excluding alternates; however, in the case alternate becomes a successful candidate, they will be required to submit the application to renounce Japanese nationality as soon as possible). - 7) If it becomes clear at a later date that they do not meet the eligibility criteria due to some reason attributable to themselves. - 8) If they do not board the designated flight(s), except in cases due of truly unavoidable circumstances, such as on humanitarian grounds.